mbunge/mbunge.github.io/_posts/2015-10-10-building-applications-with-existing-components.markdown

 ## The world of components

 There are many components in the PHP-Land.
-Symfony, Zend, Aura PHP, StackPHP, the PHP league are organizations which develope component based frameworks, and components for a special usage.
-There are also more special componenty like HybridAuth, Geocoder, Doctrine, Propel, PHPUnit or Behat which are specialiced components.
+Symfony, Zend, Aura PHP, StackPHP, the PHP league are organizations which develop component based frameworks, and components for a special usage.
+There are also more special components like HybridAuth, Geocoder, Doctrine, Propel, PHPUnit or Behat for a specific use.

 With <a href="https://getcomposer.org/" target="_blank">composer</a>, a dependency manager, we are able to bundle or components and get ready for use.